marco-trovato/web-knock/README.md

 ### On the linux server you want to protect:

-1. Edit *youshallnotpass.sh* to add the URL address where you uploaded the PHP script.
+1. Edit *web-portknock.sh* to add the URL address where you uploaded the PHP script.
 Example of configuration:

    ```bash
    youshallnotpass-firewall-update.sh http://yourwebsite.com/myip/ip.txt